hakhundov/bufferc/BufferC/REPORT.md

 ##### Reading from a file

-We are assuming a really safe implemeanation of this, hence:
+We are assuming a really safe implementation of this, hence:

 FILE * f = bufferc_fopen("input_file", "r");

-rather than leaving it to the user to check wheterh opening the file was successful or not, we simply exit() if failed.
+rather than leaving it to the user to check whether opening the file was successful or not, we simply exit() if failed.

 The C library function char *fgets(char *str, int n, FILE *stream) reads a line from the specified stream and stores it into the string pointed to by str.
 It stops when either (n-1) characters are read, the newline character is read, or the end-of-file is reached, whichever comes first.